INTRODUCTION

 In Heliopolis, women carried hard labor on an equal footing with men.
 They worked on the ground, under the ground, and in the air.
 The General Directorate of aeroplanes hired only women.
 There were more of them in state institutions than men.
 At the cost of an enormous struggle, women long ago won the right to occupy all the highest positions in the country's government.
 Several times the ministry was composed of only women; in the end, in appearance and mentality, they completely merged with the men.

 Gender was dying and a new creature was being created, which was called 'chelovek' in everyday life.
 [Translator's note: The English word "Man" in used in the original, I've translated this as the Russian word "chelovek" for 'person'/'man' to distinguish it with the other uses of the words 'man' or 'people' in this paragraph.]
 It was possible to sit for a whole year somewhere in an office next to a comrade, dressed, like everyone else, in a blue blouse and wide trousers, and not know whether this comrade was a man or a woman.
 Continuous work, occupational diseases, lack of movement and air, poisoning from various stimulants affected women more severely than men.
 Late in the evening, when the 'cheloveks' filled the labyrinth of streets and alleys, bathed in the bright light of electric suns, it seemed that all these millions of people, with gray faces, with boring tired eyes, were made according to the same model in one factory.
 Neither age nor gender could be determined.
 The love described by the old poets is long dead.
 At first, like ivy, she coiled around the machines, then her leaves turned to yellow, wilted and crumbled.
 As a relic, love sometimes sparked up in a bright flame, and as it happened, it gave rise to old jealousies and even led to crime, but usually men and women converged and dispersed indifferently, and sought momentary pleasure in rapprochement when there was no other entertainment.
 Venturio revived an ancient woman, infinitely distant from a man, and mysterious.
-He himself - small, ugly, with a sagging belly, similar to an Indian idol, said that in every workeress - gray and dull like the dried earth, the seeds are present for transforming her into the kind of woman the syndicate populated their palaces with.
+He himself - small, ugly, with a sagging belly, similar to an Indian idol, said that in every workeress - gray and dull like the dried earth, the seeds are present for transforming her into the kind of woman that populated the syndicate palaces.

 Only one assemblyman left the hall: a seventy-year-old man who won the great battle in Africa many years ago and saved Heliopolis from destruction.
 Not wanting his glorious name to be dragged through the mud, the folk hero killed himself, sending letters to the editors with a request not to write anything about him.
-His will was faithfully fulfilled, and only 69 newspapers called him an idiot and a decrepit debauchee who had lost his mind.
+His will was faithfully fulfilled, and only 69 newspapers called him an idiot and a decrepit debauchee who lost his mind.

 With the money collected by nationwide subscriptions, a magnificent monument was erected to the owner of the brothels in bronze and marble.
 Venturio himself crowned his bronze image with a laurel wreath, and when the small, bald man with a sagging belly climbed the stairs onto the shoulders of the statue, a crowd of thousands, who always say what the newspapers say, cried out, glorifying the great Venturio.